-Ah biscuits.
+Ah, biscuits.
 How much I do miss really crusty homemade biscuits slathered in butter.
-The kind I grew up loving were basically a flour bomb, but they sure were tasty!
+The kind I grew up loving was basically a flour bomb, but they sure were tasty!
 I especially loved the biscuits from KFC.
 Gasp!

-These grain free biscuits are super versatile!
+These grain-free biscuits are super versatile!
 If you want them sweet, add more honey.
 If you want them savory, reduce the amount of honey and add in chopped herbs or cheese.
 They always turn out great!
 I have made them savory for biscuits and gravy and sweet for a blueberry biscuit that my kids will gobble down.
 Also great for lunch boxes!

 Move over KFC, there is a new biscuit in town!

-- 2 1/2 cups almond flour — where to find
+- 2 1/2 cups almond flour

 - 1/2 tsp sea salt